Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

-where the expectation is taken over all realization of the network nodes, source-destination pairs and the routing paths \end{lemma} \begin{proof} Let $b_{[i]}$ be the packet at the head of node $X_i$'s queue at an arbitrary time slot.
-Also, let $\Lambda_{X_i}^{b_{[i]}}$ be the event of successful transmission of packet $b_{[i]}$ and $Y_{X_i}^{b_{[i]}}$ be the progress of $b_{[i]}$ at node $X_i$ (given its transmission is successful).
-(Note that $b_{[i]}$, and $Y_{X_i}^{b_{[i]}}$ are random variables dependent on the specific realization of the network nodes, source-destination assignments, and routing path establishment by the random $1/2$-disk routing scheme.)
-The packet $b_{[i]}$ is successfully transmitted/relayed from $X_i$ to the next relay, if \begin{enumerate} \item[I)] Node $X_i$ initiates a transmission according to the ALOHA protocol (denoted by event $\Lambda_{1,X_i}^{b_{[i]}}$). \item[II)] For any node $X_j$ in the transmission $1/2$-disk $D_{X_i}^{b_{[i]}}$ of $X_i$ that is selected as the next relay for $b_{[i]}$ (according to the random $1/2$-disk routing scheme), we have that node $X_j$ does not initiate a transmission together with all the other nodes contained in its interference range $B_{R_I}(X_j)$ (except $X_i$) (denoted by event $\Lambda_{2,X_j}^{b_{[i]}}$). \end{enumerate}
+Now, consider the transmission of packet $b$ from node $X_n$ to $X_{n+1}$.
+Packet $b$ is successfully transmitted/relayed if: \begin{enumerate} \item[I)] Node $X_n$ initiates a transmission according to the ALOHA protocol with probability $q$ (denoted by event $\Lambda^b_{1,X_n}$). \item[II)] For any node $X_{n+1}$ that is selected as the next relay for $b$ according to the random $\frac{1}{2}$disk routing scheme, we have that neither $X_{n+1}$ nor any other nodes contained in its interference range $B_{R_I}(X_{n+1})$, except for $X_n$, initiate a transmission (denoted by event $\Lambda^b_{2,X_{n+1}}$). \end{enumerate}

-Note that since $R_I > R_r$, $\Lambda_{2,X_j}^{b_{[i]}}$ also implies that no two nodes will transmit packets to node $X_j$ at the same time.
-Hence, $\Lambda_{X_i}^{b_{[i]}}$ only depends on the MAC decisions of $X_i$ and the nodes that are contained in the interference range of $X_j$.
+Note that since we assumed $R_I \geq R_r$, $\Lambda^b_{2,X_{n+1}}$ also implies that in the event of successful transmission no two nodes transmit packets to $X_{n+1}$ at the same time.
+Moreover, $\Lambda^b_{X_n}$ only depends on the multiple access decisions of $X_n$, $X_{n+1}$, and the nodes that are contained in the interference range of $X_{n+1}$.
 All these nodes initiate transmissions independent of each other and independent of all previous transmission attempts.
-Together with the fact that all network nodes always have a packet to transmit, we can conclude that $\p{\Lambda_{X_i}^{b_{[i]}}}$ only depends on the number of nodes contained in the interference range of the next relay node.
-Hence, due to the homogeneity of underlying Poisson distribution of the network nodes, $\p{\Lambda_{X_i}^{b_{[i]}}}$ is only a function of the area of the $B_{R_I}(X_j)$, and not the specific realization of $X_j$.
-In other words, $\{\Lambda_{X_i}^b\}$ are identically distributed (but possibly correlated) random variables , and are independent of $\|X_i\|$, $\|X_j\|$, and consequently $Y_{X_i}^{b_{[i]}}$, which yields \eqref{eq:def2_spatialthroughput} directly from \eqref{eq:def1_spatialthroughput}. \end{proof}
+Together with the fact that all network nodes always have a packet to transmit, we conclude that $\pp{\Lambda^b_{X_n}}$ only depends on the number of nodes contained in the interference range of the next relay node.
+Hence, due to the homogeneity of the underlying Poisson point process of the network nodes, $\pp{\Lambda^b_{X_n}}$ is only a function of the area of $B_{R_I}(X_{n+1})$, and is independent of the realization of $X_{n+1}$.
+In other words, $\{\Lambda^b_{X_n}\}_{b,n}$ are identically distributed (but possibly correlated) collection of random variables, and are independent of $X_n$, $X_{n+1}$, and consequently $Y^b_{X_n}$.
+From \eqref{eq:betterdef} we get